webdriverio-community/wdio-electron-service/docs/configuration/service-configuration.md

 ### `appBinaryPath`:

 The path to the Electron binary of the app for testing.
-In most cases the service will determine the path to your app automatically, but if this fails for some reason, e.g. your app is in a different repository from your tests, then it is recommended to set this value manually.
+In most cases the service will determine the path to your app automatically [(check here)](#automatic-detection-based-on-configuration-file), but if this fails for some reason, e.g. your app is in a different repository from your tests, then it is recommended to set this value manually.

 Type: `string`